-Members who are (Qualified Medicare Beneficiaries) QMB or have full Medicaid benefits - if you lose your Louisiana Department of Health (Medicaid) eligibility, you can remain enrolled in this Medicare plan for up to 3 months.
-You must re-enroll in Medicaid before the end of the 3 month period to keep your Medicare benefits with this plan.
-During the 3 month period, if you do go to your provider, you will have out-of-pocket costs that your Medicare plan will not cover, you will be responsible for those costs until you regain your Medicaid eligibility.
+Members who are (Qualified Medicare Beneficiaries) QMB or have full Medicaid benefits - if you lose your Louisiana Department of Health (Medicaid) eligibility, you can remain enrolled in this Medicare plan for up to 6 months.
+You must re-enroll in Medicaid before the end of the 6 month period to keep your Medicare benefits with this plan.
+During the 6 month period, if you do go to your provider, you will have out-of-pocket costs that your Medicare plan will not cover, you will be responsible for those costs until you regain your Medicaid eligibility.
 Your out-of-pocket costs may include Medicare plan deductibles, copayments and coinsurance up to the Original Medicare amounts, which can be found at www.medicare.gov.
 In addition, you will need to pay the plan premium previously covered by Louisiana Department of Health (Medicaid).
 If you receive services during this time, you will be responsible for up to \$7,550 for applicable Medicare-covered services.
-Please call Customer Service (phone numbers are printed on the back cover of this booklet) for additional information related to out-of-pocket costs during the grace period.
+Please call Customer Service (phone numbers are printed on the cover of this booklet) for additional information related to out-of-pocket costs during the grace period.

-If you do not re-enroll in Louisiana Department of Health (Medicaid) during the 3 month period, you will be disenrolled from our plan.
+If you do not re-enroll in Louisiana Department of Health (Medicaid) during the 6 month period, you will be disenrolled from our plan.
 You will be enrolled in Original Medicare.
-To re-enroll for Medicaid, contact the Louisiana Department of Health (Medicaid) office.